JavayJohnson/Newest_Capstone/README.md

 CSS3: To style the pages, ensuring a sleek, modern layout.
 JavaScript (ES6+): For functionality and interactivity.
 React: To build a dynamic user interface.
-Redux Toolkit: To manage state across the application.
 AJAX: For making requests to the BlackHistoryAPI to fetch data.